 The Board meets on Wednesdays, 6pm at BCT’s offices on Raby Cross, Byker.

-Please submit your CV (no more than three pages) and a supporting statements (no more than 250 words) to Jaime.email@example.com
+To apply, please state which vacancy you wish to apply for along with your CV (no more than three pages) and a supporting statements (no more than 250 words) to Jaime.firstname.lastname@example.org

 Shortlisted applicants will be asked to attend a short interview with members of Governance and Remuneration Committee.